zesk/build/README.md

 > format which works in your projects.
 >
 > We _detect_ whether an environment values file is formatted to support **Docker** or not and _convert it_
 > appropriately on-the-fly as needed.
-See: `anyEnvToDockerEnv` and `anyEnvToBashEnv`
+See: `environmentFileToDocker` and `environmentFileToBashCompatible`

 ## Tested operating systems